bbejeck/KafkaStreamsInAction2ndEdition/spring-kafka/README.md

 This module contains the source code from Chapters 12(Spring and Kafka) and 13(Interactive Queries).
-All applications are runnable and are best executed from within an IDE such as IntelliJ
+All applications are runnable and are best executed from within an IDE such as IntelliJ, but they can be run from the commandline and instructions for doing so are contained in [How to run the examples](#how-to-run-the-examples).

 ## Kafka Applications